100% Foreign Ownership in Dubai, UAE for LLC companies – A Comprehensive GuideNovember 8, 2022

 Yes, foreigners can and often do start businesses in Dubai.
 The local population is made up of more than 80% expatriates, with many of them running their own businesses.
-Once the new 100% foreign ownership law is in place, they will have complete control over their business.
+Since the new 100% foreign ownership law came in place, they will have complete control over their business.

-Businesses that are with commercial activity and industrial activity included in the commercial companies are for 100% ownership in the UAE.
+Businesses that are with commercial activities and industrial activity included in the commercial companies are for 100% ownership in Dubai Mainland.

-4. Do I really need a sponsor to start a business in the UAE?
+4. Do I Really Need a Sponsor to Start a Business in Dubai Mainland?

 No, you do not really need a sponsor to open a company in Dubai Mainland as per the new Law.
 However, if a foreign national wants to provide services or consultancy then a local UAE national will be the agent of the company not the 51% shareholder of the company.

-5. How can I start a company in the UAE?
+5. How Can an I Start a Company in UAE?

-You can start a company in the UAE by following 6 simple steps
+You can start a company in UAE by following 6 simple steps

 - Select your business activity